GabrielAlmeidaFlores/AWS-Certified-Associate/Monitoring and Logging/README.md

 High-resolution metrics can give you more immediate insight into your application's sub-minute activity.
 Keep in mind that every PutMetricData call for a custom metric is charged, so calling PutMetricData more often on a high-resolution metric can lead to higher charges.

 If you set an alarm on a high-resolution metric, you can specify a high-resolution alarm with a period of 10 seconds or 30 seconds, or you can set a regular alarm with a period of any multiple of 60 seconds.
 There is a higher charge for high-resolution alarms with a period of 10 or 30 seconds.

-CloudWatch retains metric data as follows:

-- Data points with a period of less than 60 seconds are available for 3 hours.
-These data points are high-resolution custom metrics.
-- Data points with a period of 60 seconds (1 minute) are available for 15 days
-- Data points with a period of 300 seconds (5 minutes) are available for 63 days
-- Data points with a period of 3600 seconds (1 hour) are available for 455 days (15 months)

-Data points that are initially published with a shorter period are aggregated together for long-term storage.
-For example, if you collect data using a period of 1 minute, the data remains available for 15 days with 1-minute resolution.
-After 15 days this data is still available, but is aggregated and is retrievable only with a resolution of 5 minutes.
-After 63 days, the data is further aggregated and is available with a resolution of 1 hour.

 #### Percentile